iagoleal/iagoleal.github.io/content/posts/shower-thoughts-averages.md

 the average is easy to calculate, has plenty of applications and there are a lot of powerful theorems related to it.

-Nevertheless this all changed earlier this year.
+Nevertheless, this all changed earlier this year.
 I was taking a shower[^shower-why], not even thinking about math when I was suddenly struck by a bliss of clarity:
 _the average minimizes the squared error_---I said to myself.
-This seemly simple statement is present (normally as an exercise) in practically any introductory probability book but I had never realized that it implies so much!
+This seemly simple statement is present (normally as an exercise) in practically any introductory probability book, but I had never realized that it implies so much!
 From this, we can construct the average not by a smart formula but geometrically using a variational principle.